-The following unaudited pro forma consolidated financial information presents our unaudited pro forma consolidated statement of income for the fiscal year ended March 27, 2020 and our unaudited pro forma consolidated statement of income for the three-month period ended June 26, 2020 after giving effect to the transactions described below.
+The following unaudited pro forma consolidated financial information presents our unaudited pro forma consolidated statement of income for the fiscal year ended March 27, 2020 after giving effect to the transactions described below.

 Through the end of fiscal year 2020, we held a 100% ownership interest in PSL, a semiconductor wafer fabricator engaged in the manufacturing and testing of wafers.
 In addition, through the end of fiscal year 2020, we acted as a distributor of Sanken products in North America, South America and Europe pursuant to a distribution agreement, dated as of July 5, 2007, between AML, our wholly owned subsidiary, and Sanken (as amended, the "Sanken Products Distribution Agreement").
 Subsequent to fiscal year 2020, as part of the Divestiture Transactions described elsewhere in this prospectus under "Prospectus Summary-The Divestiture Transactions," and in order to further our strategy for developing a flexible and efficient manufacturing model that minimizes capital requirements, lowers operating costs, enhances reliability of supply and supports our growth going forward: